-Dental caries, is known as tooth decay or a cavity.
+Dental caries, is known as

 It is one of the most prevalent chronic diseases of people worldwide; individuals are susceptible to this disease throughout their lifetime.It is a disease where bacterial processes change carbohydrate like sugar in food left on teeth to acid that demineralises hard tooth structure (enamel, dentin, and cementum).
 If demineralisation exceeds saliva and other remineralisation like from calcium, these tissues progressively break down, producing dental caries (cavities, holes in the teeth).
 The disease develops in both the crowns and roots of teeth, and it can arise in early childhood as an aggressive tooth decay that affects the primary teeth of infants and toddlers.